coding-kitties/investing-algorithm-framework-documentation/docs/Getting Started/orders.md

 :::warning Multiple orders mismatch
-Keep in mind that when there exist multiple order for a given symbol and market that you will likely not retrieve the order you are looking for.
+Keep in mind that when there exist multiple orders for a given symbol or market, you will likely not retrieve the order you are looking for.
 It is probably better to retrieve the order by reference id or list all orders and filter the order you are looking for.
 :::